Marshall University: From 1970

 In 1971 the Williamson and Logan campuses of Marshall University were combined by the West Virginia Legislature to form Southern West Virginia Community College (now Southern West Virginia Community and Technical College).

 In 1977 the university founded its School of Medicine, the first professional school and the first doctoral program.
 Over the next 20 years the school would add doctoral programs in many fields.
 Twenty years later, in 1997, the West Virginia Graduate College became the graduate college of Marshall University.
 Its campus is in South Charleston, West Virginia.
 In 1998, the John Deaver Drinko Library opened on campus.
-The center includes a 24-hour study center and a coffee shop, and has wired and wireless networking throughout the building.
-John Deaver Drinko graduated from the university in 1942.
 In 1997, Marshall merged with the West Virginia University College of Graduate Studies (COGS), with the latter being renamed Marshall University Graduate College.
 In 2010 the university was authorized to begin offering undergraduate classes in South Charleston and renamed the facility Marshall University - South Charleston Campus.

 Marshall's enrollment was 16,500 in 2004.
 In addition to the main campus in Huntington and the branch campus in South Charleston, West Virginia, the school maintains undergraduate centers in Gilbert, Point Pleasant, and Hurricane, West Virginia.
-In 1989, Marshall was governed by the West Virginia University Board of Trustees, but this ended in 2000.

 21st century

-Several new facilities have been recently completed on Huntington campus.
-These buildings include two new first-year student residence halls, a health and recreation center, an engineering lab facility, softball field, and an artificial turf practice field that is open to the public.
-The Marshall University Foundation Hall, home of the Erickson Alumni Center, finished construction in 2010.
-In 2013 Marshall began construction on a new indoor practice facility, a new soccer field and the Applied Engineering complex.

-In July 2005, Dr Stephen J. Kopp took over as Marshall University's president and Dr Gayle Ormiston served as the Provost and Senior Vice President for Academic Affairs.

-Death of President Kopp and presidential vacancy

-On December 17, 2014, the presidency of Marshall University was vacated after the sudden death of Dr Kopp.
-The Marshall University Board of Governors met on campus in emergency session on December 18, 2014, to begin the succession process, and announced on December 29, 2014, that Gary G. White, a member of the West Virginia Higher Education Policy Commission and former chairman of the Marshall University Board of Governors, would serve as interim president of the university, effective Thursday, January 1, 2015.
-White resigned from the West Virginia Higher Education Policy Commission to take on the role of interim president and was not a candidate for the permanent position.
-The Marshall University Board of Governors named Mississippi State University Provost Jerome A. "Jerry" Gilbert the 37th president of Marshall University on October 20, 2015.